ak0586/BhuMitra/instructions_en.md

 2. HOME SCREEN (Dashboard)
 ------------------------
 This is the main dashboard that appears after login.
-It contains three main sections:
+It contains four main sections:

 - **Start Measuring Card:** This is the main card at the top.
 Click the **"Measure Now"** button here to open the Map and start a new land measurement.